fennicahub/fennica/README.md

 The live document is deployed in a CSC Rahti container:
 [https://fennica-fennica.rahtiapp.fi](https://fennica-fennica.rahtiapp.fi)
+The generated bookdown document consists of several different sections, or "chapters".
+Sections focus on different fields from the MARC formatted raw data [MARC](https://marc21.kansalliskirjasto.fi).
+Most chapters also have visualizations that give a quick glance on what the data looks like.
+Processed CSV datasets can also be downloaded for further analyses.

 This README describes how to reproduce the analyses and generate the notebook.